pharmaR/riskassessment/CONTRIBUTING.md

   - **Total**: The total number of packages in the uploaded CSV.
   - **New**: The number of those packages that were not previously in the db.
   - **Duplicates**: The number of those packages that were already in the db.
-  - **Undescovered**: The number of packages for which no information was found.
+  - **Undiscovered**: The number of packages for which no information was found.

 - `communityusage_metrics.R` Using the fields within the table `CommunityUsageMetrics`, create a `Highchart` graph of package downloads and versions over the lifetime of the package.
 There is also an area to leave comments, which will be added to the`CommunityUsageMetrics` table.